DevJojo/SearchSummarizePaper/README.md

 # Search, Summarize and Send new papers to of a particular topic.
-The script using hugginface transformers and bart-large as model.
+The script using hugginface transformers library and bart-large as model.